 - Eventually you reach a junction of The Rath with Hamilton Terrace and Slip Hill (outside the British Legion club).
-Turn left down Slip Hill (18), onto the slipway itself, and then turn right along the promenade back towards Nelson Quay where your walk began.
+Turn left down Slip Hill (18), onto the slipway itself, and then turn right along the promenade back towards Mackerel Quay where your walk began.

 - Time for some well earned refreshment as you sit admiring the vessels in the new yacht basin!